 Areas of Focus:

 A face mask helps protect others from ourselves.
 The wearing of face masks both inside and outside on campus is required where interaction with others is possible (Exceptions: when in dorm room/office and when eating).
+The face masks should not be mesh or include valves or vents.
 WEARING IS CARING.
 I wear a mask not for myself, but for those around me.

 Physical distancing mitigates risk.
 Individuals must maintain a six-foot distance from one another at all times when at all possible.
 We will reimagine spaces so that we are able to readily practice physical distancing while remaining socially engaged.